chungryan/fridge-temperatures-go/README.md

 ```

 This project is configured to run on CircleCI [https://circleci.com/].
 All you need to do if you have such an environment setup is making sure that
-1. you have your AWS credentials setup [https://circleci.com/docs/2.0/deployment-integrations/#aws] and the env
+1. you have your AWS credentials setup [https://circleci.com/docs/2.0/deployment-integrations/#aws]
-2. you have the environment variable `AWS_BUCKET` added to the project, which would be the name of the bucket to upload the project artifact to (Go binaries)
+2. and the environment variable `AWS_BUCKET` added to the project, which would be the name of the bucket to upload the project artifact to (Go binaries)

 ### Locally